viamrobotics/docs/docs/program/apis/sessions.md

 ### Purpose of session management

 When controlling a robot or fleet with Viam, you want a way to understand the presence of the clients that are communicating with and authenticated to each robot's `viam-server`.
 The period of time during which these clients are present is called a *session*.
+Imagine a session as analogous to the lifetime of a robot, in regards to its network connection.
-*Session management* is a presence mechanism between a client and `viam-server`.
+*Session management* is a presence mechanism between a client and `viam-server`, or, a way to manage the lifetime of the robot yourself.

 Session management allows for safer operation of robots that physically move.
 For example, imagine a wheeled rover gets a [`SetPower()`](/components/base/#setpower) command as the last input from a client before the connection to the robot is interrupted.